Running Your Club.

-Put your club on Social Media to bring some fun and easy interaction to your members and potential members.
+Put your club on Social Media to bring some fun and easy interaction to your members and potential members

-Create a club culture so that your reputation sells your club before you do.
+Create a club culture so that your reputation sells your club

-Regular events, social functions, and executive/committee meetings.
+Regular events, social functions, and executive meetings

 LUSA has a special bank account set up just for clubs.
 For reporting purposes, all club activities must be transparent, including the use of grant money!
 All receipts and invoices should be kept in a folder or online, ready to hand on.